AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md

 filename: assign-work-in-workload-balancer
 product-area: resource-management
 navigation-topic: the-workload-balancer
-title: Overview of assigning work in the Adobe Workfront Workload Balancer
+title: Overview of assigning work in the Workload Balancer
-description: The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.
+description: As a resource manager, you can use the Adobe Workfront Workload Balancer to view work items that have not yet been assigned to users as well as assign these items to them.
 ---

-# Overview of assigning work in the Adobe Workfront Workload Balancer
+# Overview of assigning work in the Workload Balancer

-The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.

 As a resource manager, you can use the Adobe Workfront Workload Balancer to view work items that have not yet been assigned to users as well as assign these items to them.